 It’s no wonder that workers reacted to all those motivational perks by:

 Is that what you are experiencing in your dealership?
-To some degree it happens everywhere people are paid on commission.
+To some degree, it happens everywhere people are paid on commission.

 Look at it like this.
-Imagine a family that had several children.
+Imagine a family with several children.
 To motivate the children to excel, the parents pitted them against each other.
 Only the ones who had achieved something very recently got praised.
 The others were treated as less valuable, in the hopes of goading them on to do better and to win recognition, at the other sibling’s expense.

 What do you think would happen over time?
-The children would withdraw from the parents, grow distant from them and from each other, and lose interest in helping each other.
+The children would withdraw from their parents, grow distant from them and from each other, and lose interest in helping each other.
 That sounds like the typical problems we experience at work.

-When workers are constantly compared to each otherand ranked from the best to the worst, they lose willingness to support each other.
+When workers are constantly compared to each other and ranked from the best to the worst, they lose willingness to support each other.
 The group underperforms, despite the production of one or two overachievers, because everybody else is feeling like an underachiever.

 So that’s how they act, they underachieve.
 You lose the synergy you would have had if they were supporting each other.
 Teamwork disappears.